Fluffisaurus/player-performance-projection/report.md

 Each of our features are measured and scaled differently - making them incomparable.
 To resolve this issue we used `StandardScaler()` to make them comparable.

 Our play-by-play shooting data is dependent on each other since each feature influences the success rate of a shot.
 Given this issue, we learned that one of Principle Component Analysis's (PCA) strengths is in [transforming the features to become independent](https://towardsdatascience.com/a-one-stop-shop-for-principal-component-analysis-5582fb7e0a9c) through its intermediary steps.
-Given that all 8 of our features are pertinent towards the shot success rate, we kept all features when applying PCA.
+Given that all 8 of our features are pertinent toward the shot success rate, we kept all features when applying PCA.

 Initially we tried a basic `LinearRegression()` model on our data but found that our results were inaccurate (validation score of 0.50096).
 We assumed that the regular regression model had trouble making sense of all our features (n features = 8).
 So we decided to implement `GradientBoostingRegressor()` with `n_estimators = 100` and `learning_rate = 0.1`.
 Gradient Boosting was a good solution since we can let the model decide which features were identified incorrectly and apply appropriate weighting to the decision trees (learning rate).